EddySigma/Face-Recognition-Revision/README.md

 	Martin Almaraz:
-		Contributed to algorithms that detected emotions and implementing multiprocessing Worked on debugging for opencv2 problems
+		Contributed to algorithms that detected emotions and implementing multiprocessing Worked on debugging for OpenCV2 problems
+		Implemented the ability to save an instance of the video feed.